90% of Wildfires Are Caused by People, Not by “Climate Change” – Here’s Why (and How) You Must Prep Your Home for the Inevitable

-So far this year, we’ve seen 37591 fires and 4,810,195 acres have burned.
+At the time of this writingin 2018, we’ve seen 37591 fires and 4,810,195 acres have burned.
 By this time last year, there had been 39,227 fires and 5,639,919 acres had been devastated.
 Of course, this is of little comfort to those dealing with this year’s fires.
 And right now, wildfires are burning across the nation, from Alaska, all the way to Florida.
 Here’s the current map from the NOAA that shows where the fires are.

 So, basically, everywhere west of Chicago with a couple in the east.

 Of course, the headlines are all breathlessly claiming that the fires are due to climate change because that’s the current agenda in the straw-seizing, politically correct world.

 But the fact is, they’re caused by people.
 90% of the fires that are burning and have burned in the United States have been caused by the carelessness or deliberate intent of human beings.
 The US Department of the Interior says:

 Wildfires can be caused by nature — mostly due to lightning strikes — but the vast majority are caused by humans.
 Research estimates that 90 percent of wildland fires in the United States are caused by people.
 Some human-caused fires result from campfires left unattended, the burning of debris, and intentional acts of arson.
 It can also be caused unintentionally by heat and sparks from vehicles and equipment.
 Public education and personal responsibility can greatly reduce the number of wildfires each year. (source)